irtaza174/OOP/README.md

+# Project Title

-# Mental Health Data Analysis Project
+Mental Health Data Analysis Project

+## Project Description

 This project analyzes a mental health dataset using Python and object-oriented programming (OOP) principles.
 It covers data collection, understanding, preprocessing, analysis, model training, and model storage.

 ## Project Structure

+- `OOP/`: Directory for this OOP-related resources.
 - `Project.ipynb`: Main Jupyter notebook containing all code and analysis.
 - `mental_health_dataset.csv`: The dataset used for analysis.
-- `OOP/`: Directory for OOP-related resources.

 ## Main Steps